NCAS-CMS/um-training/practicals/source/post-processing.rst

 environment to run ``cfa`` - if you will be a frequent user, add the ``module load`` and ``module swap`` commands to your .profile. ::

- esPP001$ module load anaconda cf esPP001$ module swap PrgEnv-cray PrgEnv-intel esPP001$ cfa -i -o ag761a.pc19880901.pp.nc ag761a.pc19880901.pp
+ esPP001$ module load anaconda/2.2.0-python2 cf udunits
+ esPP001$ module swap PrgEnv-cray PrgEnv-intel esPP001$ cfa -i -o ag761a.pc19880901.pp.nc ag761a.pc19880901.pp